dprojects/getDimensions/Docs/README.md

 **Note:**

 * Each column represents `face` object number at 3D model.
-* If Your furniture part `Height` is `Thickness` the `1`, `2`, `3`, `4` will be recognized as `edges`, and `5`, `6` will be `surfaces`.
-If Your 3D model is designed differently the columns `5`, `6` may be covered with veneer but this will be recognized as `edge` type.
+* If Your furniture part `Height` is `Thickness` the `1`, `2`, `3`, `4` will be recognized as `edge`, and `5`, `6` will be `surface`.
+If Your 3D model is designed differently the columns `5`, `6` may be covered with veneer but this will be recognized as `edge`.
 * Some transformations can have more than 6 faces.
-To apply veneer correctly for transformation make sure You add `face color` at base object only.
+To apply veneer correctly for transformation make sure You add `face color` at base object.
 You have to change the base object visibility first.
+* If You applied only veneer, leave the furniture color as `gray (no color)`.
+The `Furniture color` is the reference color for comparison.
+All faces with other color than given `Furniture color` will be considered as edgeband.
+If You want to use the edgeband feature, the best way is to leave the furniture without color and apply only color for faces that need to be covered with veneer.
+If You apply strange color for furniture, You might have problem to convert it to tuple FreeCAD color.
+* Report for multi-color furniture can be achieved by making two reports for each color (use [Visibility](#visibility) feature to hide each color).
+* The edgeband color at 3D model does not matter. `Edgeband code` is only text that will be displayed at report.
+It can represent any veneer tape color at shop, even reference code.
+The spreadsheet column width is limited, however at HTML export this can be extended.
 * The holes and countersinks are taken from `constraints names` of the base object of the group.
-For exampele if You make `MultiTransform` You have to set the `constraints names` at the base object.
+For example if You make `MultiTransform` You have to set the `constraints names` at the base object.
+* If the hole is "through all" there is no `Depth`.
 * This type of report can exceed a single TechDraw page.
-To export this type of report just see the [Report - export](#report---export) section.
+To export this type of report, see the [Report - export](#report---export) section.

 ___
 ### c - report type